maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) in the reference documentation.

 ### JDK 6
 Spring Framework 4.0 requires Java SE 6 or above (specifically, a minimum API level equivalent to JDK 6 update 18, a.k.a.
 1.6.0_18, as released in January 2010).
-If you are migrating from an older version of Java, you will need to update your installation to a recent version of JDK 6 at least.
+If you are migrating from an older version of Java, you have to update to a recent version of JDK 6 at least: From a support perspective, we require JDK 6 update 25 or higher.
 Java 7 and 8 are recommended for use with Spring Framework 4.0, with Java 8 support in stable developer preview state until OpenJDK 8 becomes generally available in March 2014.

 ### Java EE 6
 If you deploy your Spring application to a Java EE server, you should ensure that it is certified for Java EE 6 or above.
 Of particular importance are the JPA 2.0 and Servlet 3.0 specifications.
 That said, it is still possible to deploy a Spring Framework 4.0 application to a Servlet 2.5 container (e.g. Google App Engine, WebSphere 7, WebLogic 10.3); however, some Servlet 3.0 based Spring features won't be available.